Ambry Genetics

 About Ambry Genetics®

-Ambry Genetics, a subsidiary of REALM IDx, Inc., translates scientific research into clinically actionable test results based upon a deep understanding of the human genome and the biology behind genetic disease.
-It is a leader in genetic testing that aims to improve health by understanding the relationship between genetics and disease.
-Its unparalleled track record of discoveries over 25 years, and growing database that continues to expand in collaboration with academic, corporate and pharmaceutical partners, means Ambry Genetics is first to market with innovative products and comprehensive analysis that enable clinicians to confidently inform patient health decisions.
+Ambry Genetics, a wholly owned subsidiary of Tempus, translates scientific research into clinically actionable test results based upon a deep understanding of the human genome and the biology behind genetic disease.
+It is a leader in genetic testing and aims to improve health by understanding the relationship between genetics and disease.
+Over its 25-year history, Ambry has remained committed to empowering patients to make informed healthcare decisions based on their genetic data.

 gwen@gwengordonpr.com